la2050/challenge/_2020/live/neighborhood-housing-services-of-los-angeles-county.md

   food options and have suffered educational disparities.
 SCI is expanding opportunity by offering financial and business education, low cost, affordable loans and healthcare, urban agriculture, and workforce development.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  •Metro CDC: personal development classes to assist formerly incarcerated individuals and at-risk youth to navigate obstacles that can block success

+  •Pacific Coast Regional SBDC: SBA certified Community Advantage lender, CDFI, and SBDC who provides technical assistance, training and 1:1 business consulting for entrepreneurs and growing businesses with onsite business incubator

+  •Watts Health Foundation as a FQHC provides access to behavioral health, trauma, alcohol and drug abuse counseling, and wellness checks

+  •City of Compton will provide infrastructure upgrades along with public safety and planning that support affordable housing, commercial development, and transit improvements

+  •Alma Backyard Farms: urban agribusiness training for area residents and provides families with healthy foods
 Which of LA2050’s resources will be of the most value to you?:
   - Strategy assistance and implementation
 Please list the organizations collaborating on this proposal.: